 This is the best, and I believe, safest method for day trading a sub-25K account.
 You are allowed to do three day trades during a rolling five-day period.
 You won’t get 4x buying power, but you can use regular 2x margin for your trades.

 I like and recommend this method most because it forces you to be more discriminating in your trading choices.
 If you see a number of mediocre setups one day, you are more likely to pass on them and wait for better ones on another day since your dry powder is limited.

 The Split Brokerage Account:

-So let’s say that you have only 10K to trade with, and you are dead set on day trading (…you know there are things called “swing trading” and “position trading” too).
+So let’s say that you have only 10K to trade with, and you are dead set on day trading (…you know there is something called “swing trading” and “position trading” too).
 You can split your funds in half and open two accounts with two different brokers.

 By doing this you will effectively be able to do six day trades on a rolling five-day basis (once again only with 2x margin buying power), which should be more than enough for a beginning trader.

-In the past this would be an awkward way to execute trades, but the ease with which you can now open accounts, transfer money, and trade online makes it definitely a viable option.
+In the past, this would be an awkward way to execute trades, but the ease in which you can now open accounts, transfer money, and trade online makes it definitely a viable option.